 Starman was released into theaters on December 14th, 1984.
-Filming locations include Chattanooga, Manchester and Pittsburgh, Tn. and Meteor Crater and Winslow, Az.
+Filming locations include Chattanooga, Haletown, Jasper, Lynchburg, Manchester, Pittsburgh and Shelbyville, Tn, Las Vegas, Nv. and Meteor Crater and Winslow, Az.
 It was directed by John Carpenter, in what would be his fifth film of the 80's.
 Carpenter made his trademark cameo as one of the men in the helicopter.
 Jeff Bridges played the lead of Starman.
 Bridges was nominated for an Academy Award for Best Actor in a Leading Role.
 Veteran actor/stuntman Ted White, who played Jason Voorhees in Friday the 13th The Final Chapter, played a deer hunter in the film.
 Bridges and White also worked together earlier that year in Against All Odds.
 The score was composed by Jack Nitzsche.
 The films first DVD release was on August 25th, 1998.

 Amoco gas station - 6144 Murfreesboro Hwy.
 Manchester, Tn.
 37355